-Base Hit to Right Field with Runners on First and Second
+Base Hit to Right Field with Runners on First Base and Second Base

 Steve Nicollerat discusses how to teach cuts with men on 2nd and 1st base when ball is hit to right field.

-Base Hit to Center Field w/ runner at 1B base
+Base Hit to Center Field w/ runner at First Base